14. Appendices

 14.1.2.
 Start / Stop SQL Server

-[Start / Control Panel / Performance and Maintenance / Administrative Tools / Services]:
+[Start / Control Panel / Performance and maintenance / Administrative tools / Services ] :

 - in [1]: we double-click on [Services]

-- in [1]: set the service to manual startup
+- in [1]: set the service to manual start-up

-- in [2]: we stop it
+- en [2]: we stop it

-- in [2]: in the [IP Addresses] tab, [IPAll] option:
+- in [2]: in the [IP Addresses] tab, option [IPAll] :

 - in [4]: SQL Server is launched